bpftrace/bpftrace/docs/dependency_support.md

 ## Linux kernel

+**Minimum kernel version: 5.15**

 The linux kernel is bpftrace's biggest runtime dependency.
-Our stance on kernel support is that for **cross cutting** implementation details (ie. something every reasonably sophisticated user is expected to depend on), we'll support up to and including the oldest LTS kernel still in service.

-For features that have clear boundaries (eg. new builtins or helpers), bpftrace is free to opportunistically depend on newer kernels as long as there is a reasonable runtime fallback strategy.
-An error message is a reasonable fallback strategy in this case.
+While we would like to support the oldest LTS kernel version, we also want to make sure bpftrace is keeping up with the latest features.
+As a compromise bpftrace supports stable kernels and the 4 most recent LTS kernels.
+Users that require support on older kernels can often simply use [older versions of bpftrace](https://github.com/bpftrace/bpftrace/releases).

 The source of truth on EOL dates and LTS kernels is https://www.kernel.org/.

+For features that have clear boundaries (eg. new builtins or helpers), bpftrace is free to opportunistically depend on newer kernels as long as there is a reasonable runtime fallback strategy or detailed error message.

 ## LLVM (dynamically linked)